bluzelle/curium/setup/deploy.md

    blzd collect-gentxs
    ```

-   the output of this command will also contain the validator\_address, prefixed with bluzellevaloper.
+   The output of this command will also contain the validator\_address, prefixed with bluzellevaloper.
 If you have not done so in the previous step, note the validator\_address.

    This command creates the signed genesis.json file ".blzd/config/genesis.json\)" that will be copied to the rest of the nodes in the zone.